 The Heritage Project now includes multiple agencies, organizations, and academic institutions.
 Managers found that establishing a list of potential contributors early on in the project was key to its success.
 Leveraging existing relationships allowed for quick progress when developing conservation programs like the enrollment of the site into the Gila Topminnow Safe Harbor Agreement.
 Identifying and communicating achievable short-term and long-term (>5 years) goals and vision planning across time scales were important steps to securing project success.

 Ongoing communication between management and research partners and the public has allowed effective adaptive management of the reach.
 Managers of the Heritage Project suggest that the modified floodplain, urbanized surrounding environment, restricted potential for natural colonization, and limitations caused by flood control prevent the Heritage Reach from being fully restored to a historical stable community.
-Instead, they suggest that the reach operates as an “urban garden’, wherein the Tucson community is heavily encouraged to take an active role in managing the reach through stewardship and monitoring.
+Instead, they suggest that the reach operates as an “urban garden,'' wherein the Tucson community is heavily encouraged to take an active role in managing the reach through stewardship and monitoring.

 Next Steps (handout)